10 Outdoor Workout Ideas (Equipment Optional!)

-Skip the indoor gym and head to a park for an outdoor workout!
+Skip the indoor gym and head to a park for a fun, no equipment needed outdoor workout!

 Total body workouts can be completed using some of the offered playground equipment.
 (No need to pack and lug around any of your gear!)

-Below details a full-body outdoor circuit workout that targets the lower and upper body.
-It also is fast-moving to but the body in a fat-burning zone.
+Below are details of a full-body outdoor circuit workout that targets the lower and upper body.
+It also is fast-moving to put the body in a fat-burning zone.

 Move from one exercise to the next with rest in between.
 Perform two sets of each exercise, resting for 30 seconds between each movement: